NSNolan/LockerRoom/README.md

 The now decrypted symmetric key is used to decrypt the encrypted lockbox with the AES GCM algorithm.
 The encrypted lockbox content is streamed into memory in chuncks, where the chunck size is read directly from the input stream and each chunk is independently decrypted with a nonce and authentication tag.
 After decryption, all symmetric cryptographic keys are thrown away and never used for future encryption.

 When a lockbox is created from an external disk, the symmetric key decryption remains the same.
 But instead of the data decryption routine reading from a local file containing an encrypted disk image, it reads directly from the external disk and decrypts each chunk of data in-place.
-External lockboxes only support a disk device with a single APFS Container containing at least one mountable APFS Volume.
-The decryption routine accesses the external disk's APFS Container physical store via the filehandle that is exposed at `/dev/` while the disk is connected.
-Since the GUID Partition Table is kept in plaintext, the encrypted disk is recognized by the system and associated with the lockbox representation within the app.
+Since the GUID Partition Table is kept in plaintext, the encrypted disk is recognized by Locker Room and associated with the lockbox representation within the app.
 The decryption routine for external lockboxes requires the stored nonce, authentication tag and total length values for each encrypted chunk to be provide from the Locker Room app's storage.

 ### Known Issues